suthikshaaghoram/EnvisionAI/README.md

-# AffirmAI - AI-Powered Manifestation Generator
+# EnvisionAI - AI-Powered Manifestation Generator

-AffirmAI is a FastAPI-based backend that generates personalized manifestation passages using Hugging Face's Inference API and converts them to speech using `edge-tts` (Indian English).
+EnvisionAI is a FastAPI-based backend that generates personalized manifestation passages using Hugging Face's Inference API and converts them to speech using `edge-tts` (Indian English).

 ## Tech Stack
 - **Framework**: FastAPI